 Justice in the Middle East (JME) is a group of members of the Main Line Unitarian Church who work to promote peace and justice in Israel-Palestine.
 JME affirms the right to equality, dignity, freedom, and security of all peoples involved.

 Education and discussion within our congregation and in our community are important contributions toward the goal of justice.
 Accordingly, we strive to inform people instead of trying to form their beliefs.
 We also promote political action in support of justice, based on our understandings and beliefs.

 We provide films, presentations, speakers and an opportunity for dialog at MLUC.
 We are affiliated with the national UU group UUJME www.uujme.org.
-Please contact if you want additional information.
-Suggestions are welcome.
-We are always looking for interesting programs.
+Contact for more information.
+Suggestions for interesting programing welcome.

 Friday, October 10, 7:00 p.m.

 The Law in These Parts - Film and Discussion in the McGuinness Room